 Welcome to my web page for nature and wildlife photography.
-For over the last 30 years I have been taking people on trips and photographic workshops (we call them fun shops) around the world.
+For over the last 35 years I have been taking people on trips and photographic workshops (we call them fun shops) around the world.
 I like action photography that tells a story, and that is what you will encounter in detail later on this page.

 Enjoying some brown bear viewing in Katmai National Park

 On this trip you can get up close and personal with this coastal brown bear

 My veterinary degree has opened up doors on these trips that is not available to the average nature and wildlife photographer.
 Because of this, I have unique action photos and a profound understanding of the nature world.